ipython-books/cookbook-2nd/chapter01_basic/README.md

 In the late 1990s, Travis Oliphant and others started to build efficient tools to deal with numerical data in Python: Numeric, Numarray, and finally, **NumPy**. **SciPy**, which implements many numerical computing algorithms, was also created on top of NumPy.
 In the early 2000s, John Hunter created **matplotlib** to bring scientific graphics to Python.
 At the same time, Fernando Perez created **IPython** to improve interactivity and productivity in Python.
 In the late 2000s, Wes McKinney created **pandas** for the manipulation and analysis of numerical tables and time series.
 Since then, hundreds of engineers and researchers collaboratively worked on this platform to make SciPy one of the leading open source platforms for scientific computing and data science.

-> INFO: Many of the SciPy tools are supported by NumFOCUS, a nonprofit that was created as a legal structure to promote the sustainable development of the ecosystem.
+> Many of the SciPy tools are supported by NumFOCUS, a nonprofit that was created as a legal structure to promote the sustainable development of the ecosystem.
 NumFOCUS is supported by several large companies including Microsoft, IBM, and Intel.

 SciPy has its own conferences too, SciPy (in the US) and EuroSciPy (in Europe) (see https://conference.scipy.org/).